-- Competitive Grants: Competitive grants will be supported when the research topic does not require substantial involvement between ERS staff and the recipient during the performance of the award. - Cooperative Agreements: Cooperative agreements will be supported when the research topic requires more substantial involvement between ERS and the investigator(s).
+- Grants: Grants will be awarded when the research topic does not require substantial involvement between ERS staff and the recipient during the performance of the award. - Cooperative Agreements: Cooperative agreements will be awarded when the research topic requires more substantial involvement between ERS and the investigator(s).
 There are two types of cooperative agreements: cooperative research agreements and assistance-type cooperative agreements.
 In a cooperative research agreement, ERS staff and extramural researchers are close collaborators and contributors to support the research; in an assistance-type cooperative agreement the extramural researchers are responsible for conducting the greater part of the work on the project.
 Cooperative research agreements require both parties to contribute to the funding of the project; assistance-type cooperative agreements do not have this joint funding requirement.